A spatial model for dormancy in random environment: Proof of Theorem

 where we write $\bar{\ell}_t(x)$ for the projection of $\ell_t(x,i)$, $i\in\{0,1\}$, on the first component and denote by $R(t)$ the range of the random walk $X$ up to time $t$, i.e.\,, the number of all distinct visited points up to time $t$ by $X$.
 Changing the order of the expectations yields

 where $\mathbb{E}_0^{\tilde{X}}$ denotes the expectation with respect to $\tilde{X}$ and $\tilde{R}(t)$ the range of $\tilde{X}$ up to time $t$.
-For a fixed realization of $\alpha$, the inner expectation is nothing but the survival probability of the simple random walk $\tilde{X}$ among Bernoulli traps up to the (deterministic) time $L_t(1)$, to which we can apply the well-known result from \cite{antal} asserting that
+For a fixed realization of $\alpha$, the inner expectation is nothing but the survival probability of the simple random walk $\tilde{X}$ among Bernoulli traps, to which we would like to apply the well-known result from \cite{antal} asserting that

 as $t\to\infty$, where the constant $c_d$ is given by